 #pragma HLS stable variable=<a>

-- Specifies the variable to which the STABLE pragma is applied.
+- Specifies the name of the scalar or array variable to which the STABLE pragma is applied.

 In the following example, without the STABLE pragma,